 ACRUX 1 [University of Melbourne]

-The ACRUX 1 is a student-built 1U CubeSats developed at the University of Melbourne.
+The ACRUX 1 is a student-built 1U CubeSats developed by the non-profit organisation Melbourne Space Program.

 The purpose of the ACRUX 1 project is to develop, built and launch a student-built CubeSat from scratch, to test the functionality of the subsystems, to develop the basics for future satellite missions.
 The satellite uses the validated 1U CubeSat form-factor with low-gain antenna capabilities and minor flight control abilities.
 The satellite is primarily an in orbit engineering demonstrator model.

-The satellite will be launched on a shared launch on an Electron KS in June 2019 from New Zealand.
+The satellite was launched on a shared launch on an Electron KS in June 2019 from New Zealand.

 |Type / Application:||Technology|